 i.
 "There is something exceedingly tender and persuasive in this speech of Tamar; but Amnon was a mere brute, and it was all lost on him."
 (Clarke)

 d.
-Please speak to the king; for he will not withhold me from you: The Law of Moses commanded against any marriage between a half-brother and sister (Leviticus 18:11).
+Please speak to the king; for he will not withhold me from you: The Law of Moses commanded against any marriage between a half-brother and half-sister (Leviticus 18:11).
 Tamar probably said this simply as a ploy to get away from Amnon.

 5. (15) Amnon rejects Tamar.

 Then Amnon hated her exceedingly, so that the hatred with which he hated her was greater than the love with which he had loved her.
 And Amnon said to her, "Arise, be gone!"